delaney-data/SQL-DataAnalysis/README.md

     SUM(ROUND(county_pop.pop_no_internet)) AS "Population without Internet" --- Adding all the values to get the TOTAL per county

 FROM county_pop
-GROUP BY county_pop.state --- Grouping the counties per state ORDER BY SUM(pop_no_internet) DESC --- Organizing by the largest to the smallest LIMIT 10; ---Limiting to the top 10 results
+GROUP BY county_pop.state --- Grouping by state, which will roll up all the counties ORDER BY SUM(pop_no_internet) DESC --- Organizing by the largest to the smallest integers with DESC LIMIT 10; --- Limiting to the top 10 results

 ```
 ### Q1 Data Insights: